ACLoong/problem-sets/Introductions.md

-## This document is to introduce each member in our ACLoong group.Although the introduction is not so detail,we will supplement it in the feture.
+## This document is to introduce each member in our ACLoong group.Although the introduction is not so detail,we will supplement it in the future.

 ### Jovany Wang ###
 ***